Sporiff/resume-markdown/markdown/resume.md

       and [Funkwhale](https://funkwhale.audio)

 Programming Languages
-:   **Microsoft SQL:** In my current role, I do a lot of work in SQL.
+:   **Microsoft SQL:** In my current role I do a lot of work in SQL,
-    This work ranges from data uploads to mass alterations of existing data.
+    ranging from data uploads to mass alterations of existing data.
     Many investigations require deconstructing scripts and stored procedures to assess their outcomes, as well as finding issues across the schema and correcting these in a timely manner.
 I have also been active in creating